jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a resubmission.
-This submission is a maintenance release that fixes unit test errors that occur with R-devel.
+This submission is a maintenance release to fix unit test errors that occur with R-devel.
 I have reworked the approach to the unit tests that have caused problems in the past, so that the numerical tolerances are more appropriate.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.